 The contract unit rates for the various items of dismantling shall be paid in full for carrying out the required operations including full compensation for all labour, materials, tools, equipments, safe guards and incidentals necessary to complete the work.
-These will also include excavation and back filling where necessary to the required compaction and for handling, salvaging, disposing of the dismantled materials with in all lifts and up to a lead of 6 K. M or as directed by the Engineer.
+These will also include excavation and back filling where necessary to the required compaction and for handling, salvaging, disposing of the dismantled materials with in all lifts and lead as directed by the Engineer.

-1.3.3 Earthwork Excavation for Road way
+1. Earthwork Excavation for Road way: